 Shown here are are bilateral posterior arthrodeses with good tissue maintenance sjown three months after surgery.
 Because of the liabilities associated with cigarette smoking potential arthrodesis patients need to be medically documented non-smokers by blood carboxyhemoglobin levels .

 It takes approximately three months to clear body tissues of residual nicotine.
-Because both nicotine and carbon monoxide block bone growth by impairing the development of neo-vascular networks essential to bone growth these become critical considerations.
+Because both nicotine and carbon monoxide block bone growth by impairing the development of neo-vascular networks essential to bone growth these become critical considerations for chronic cigarette smokers.

-In the image to the left the mature dorso-lateral arthrodesis bone formed 2 years after surgery is evident.
-The boy column runs from a lamina to the sacrum and serves to further enhance spine stability.
+In the image to the left the mature dorso-lateral arthrodesis bone which formed 2 years after surgery is demonstrated.
+The bone column runs from a lamina to the sacrum and serves to further enhance spine stability.

 Advantages of Non-Rigid Autogenous Bone Arthrodesis

-Increase in spinal support in a more physiologic manner.
-An example of restorative surgery.
-The procedure does not exclude future MRI imaging studies.
-An augmentive procedure can always be performed.
+Increase in flexible spinal support in a more physiologic procedure and represents the principal of restorative surgery.
+The procedure does not exclude performing future MRI imaging studies.

 Example of Liability

-The image to the left shows an example of post-operative spondylolisthesis due to progression of spinal degeneration which required additional surgery.
-Following decompression, a single posterior titanium cage was placed for the purpose of spine stabilization and the posterior arthrodesis was reinforced.
+The image to the left shows an example of post-operative spondylolisthesis caused by the progression of spinal degeneration following surgery.
+The problem was addressed by performing restorative spine surgery where a single posterior titanium cage was placed for the purpose of acute mechanical spine stabilization and a posterior arthrodesis was performed.

 Typical Clinical Case

 M.K. was a 71 year old physician when he presented with a sciatic radiculopathy and inability to stand or walk.
 Imaging studies documented long-standing multi-level degenerative changes in the spine producing a degenerative spondylolisthesis at the L4-5 and multi-level central, spinal recess and lateral spinal stenosis.
-Following multi-level decompression and posterior placement of Ray self-tapping titanium threaded fusion cages posterior non-rigid arthrodesis was then created from L3 to the sacrum.
-Patient was relieved of all back and leg pain.
-In the third image the autogenous posterior bone is shown with the red dots.
-The fourth image shows the 3D CT strut reconstruction.
+Following multi-level decompression, with relief of stenosis, a posterior placement of a Ray self-tapping titanium threaded fusion cage posteriorly associated with a non-rigid arthrodesis which was then created from L3 to the sacrum.
+M.K. was relieved of all back and leg pain.
+In the third image the autogenous posterior bone strut is shown with 3D CT strut reconstruction imaging.

-At the 3½ year follow-up this patient continued to be free of back and leg pain, and was functioning normally.
-The follow-up films showed good bony incorporation of the titanium cages (see left) and there was no evidence of “adjacent level disease.”
-A good result from the standpoint of “restorative spine surgery” was achieved.
+At the 3½ year follow-up this M.K. continued to be free of back and leg pain, and was functioning normally.
+The follow-up films documented good bony incorporation of the titanium cages (see left), and there was no evidence of “adjacent level disease” having

 For the purposes of clarification the term “experimental” refers to something which has not yet been proven on a basic level (animal experimentation, cell culture, etc.).
 When something advances from “experimental” it comes into clinical testing and then can be considered “investigational.”
 At this point basic efficacy has been determined but preferred means of application need to be determined.